MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 https://www.bible.com/bible/59/JDG.6.11-12

 This is the story of Gideon who is one of my hero's in the bible.
-At this time Israel is being oppressed/bullied by the midianites, who keep raiding and killing their land.
+At this time Israel is being oppressed/bullied by the Midianites, who keep raiding and killing their land.
 Everyone is scared and running and hiding from the Midianites including Gideon.

 Mighty Man of valour